Health insurance for international students

 iMED costs will increase to $237 for the first 3 months, or $338 if you are a one-term exchange student (effective August 1, 2023).

-The fees are charged to your Student Service Centre (SSC) account.
+The fees are charged to your Workday account.
 Fees are subject to change.

 Eligibility and enrolment

 You are automatically enrolled in iMED as a new-to-UBC international student when you register for classes.
-Check the “Financial Summary” under Finances in your Student Services Centre (SSC) account to make sure you are charged for iMED coverage.
+Select “View Statement” under the Finances app in Workday to make sure you are charged for iMED coverage.
 If you are charged, you are enrolled for your program’s coverage dates.
 If you think you should be covered for iMED but do not see the fees on your account, contact the Global Engagement Office (GEO).

 If you are a returning UBC student, you are not eligible for iMED and can purchase other private insurance, such as the Global Campus Health Plan.